iiiffi-e2/bell-registry/WELCOME_EMAIL_FEATURE.md

 ## Overview

 The welcome email feature automatically sends a personalized welcome email to new users when they sign up for an account, whether they register via email/password or Google OAuth.
-The email includes the Bell Registry logo, a welcome message, helpful tips for getting started, and a prominent sign-in button.
+The email includes The Bell Registry logo, a welcome message, helpful tips for getting started, and a prominent sign-in button.

 ## Features

 ### Email Content
-- **Bell Registry logo** prominently displayed at the top
+- **The Bell Registry logo** prominently displayed at the top
 - **Personalized welcome message** using the user's first name
 - **Role-specific content** tailored for professionals vs employers/agencies
 - **Next steps guidance** with actionable tips for getting started
-- **Platform benefits** highlighting why they chose Bell Registry
+- **Platform benefits** highlighting why they chose The Bell Registry
 - **Sign-in button** that directs users to the login page
 - **Support contact** information for assistance